top of page

 Therese DesCamp

-Tools for Carrying the Burdens of a Hostile World photo by Yassir Abbas Part Two: Intentional Suffering Traffic in Boston is mythic.
+Tools for Carrying the Burdens of a Hostile World."
+By Paula Pryce. photo by Yassir Abbas Part Two: Intentional Suffering Traffic in Boston is mythic.
 People racing, gesticulating, and jockeying in whatever way possible.
 Rules are optional, it seems, and civility?
 Well – I’ve often thought Boston traffic to be the perfect microcosm of the get-ahead society.
-Here are a few of the images seared into my mind: A father with a carload of toddlers drives onto the sidewalk to jump the queue and
+Here are a few of the images seared into my mind: A father with a carload of toddlers drives onto the sidewalk to j

 Paula Pryce